MoiraeSoftware/moiraesoftware.github.com/source/_posts/2012-07-07-the-lurking-horror.markdown

 {% img https://lh5.googleusercontent.com/-chMoEOya7CE/T_tRraiW_eI/AAAAAAAABbY/wsQkWbm4DJM/s677/ConsoleTimes.png %}

 You can see that the time to process the first 10,000 messages is 3083ms then it steadily decreases until the last 10,000 messages are processed in 94ms.
-So the processing time for 10,000 messages is about 32 times slower at the beginning than as it is at the end.
+So the processing time for 10,000 messages is about 33 times slower at the beginning than as it is at the end.

 ##Opening it up
 Let's take a look at some of the internals of the `MailboxProcessor` to understand what's going on.
-First of all the core functionality is contained within the `Mailbox` type, with the MailboxProcessot acting as an augmenter adding functionality to do the async reply for: TryPostAndReply, PostAndReply, PostAndTryAsyncReply, and PostAndAsyncReply.  the extra functionality added here revolves around the use of `ResultCell` and `AsyncReplyChannel` to control the synchronous and asynchronous results.
-You might want to refer to my earlier series which describes implementing the MailboxProcessor with TPL Dataflow [Part 1][], [Part 2][], [Part 3][]
+First of all the core functionality is actually contained within the `Mailbox` type with the `MailboxProcessor` acting as an augmenter.
+Functionality has been added to the `TryPostAndReply`, `PostAndReply`, `PostAndTryAsyncReply`, and `PostAndAsyncReply`.
+The extra functionality added revolves around the use of `ResultCell` and `AsyncReplyChannel` to control the synchronous and asynchronous results.
+You might want to refer to my earlier series which describes implementing the `MailboxProcessor` with [TPL Dataflow][] [Part 1][], [Part 2][], [Part 3][].
+Below are some snippets of code from the `Mailbox` type you might want to take a peek yourself at the [FSharp repository][FSharpCode] over at [Github][Github] for a closer inspection, be warned thought there is a lot of code in there!

+Here's the initial type definition for the Mailbox, you can see that  there are two mutable fields:

 {% codeblock lang:fsharp%}
 type Mailbox<'Msg>() =
     let mutable inboxStore  = null
     let mutable arrivals = new Queue<'Msg>()
 {% endcodeblock %}

-Heres the initial type definition for the Mailbox, you can see that  there are two mutable fields:

-`inboxStore` Is a generic List type (System.Collection.Generic.List<T>) and `arrivals` is a `System.Collections.Generic.Queue<T>` type.
+`inboxStore` Is a generic List type `System.Collection.Generic.List<T>` and `arrivals` is a `System.Collections.Generic.Queue<T>` type.

-For now the inboxStore is null and is only ever assigned via `Scan` or `TryScan` and this is indirectly via the `x.inbox` member shown here:
+For now the inboxStore is null and is only ever assigned via `Scan` or `TryScan` and this is done indirectly via the `x.inbox` member shown here:

 {% codeblock lang:fsharp %}
 member x.inbox =